AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. `paracetamol` will match `Paracetamol`.
 * If `none` is specified after `findmed`, it returns all patients with no medicines assigned to them.
 * If more than one medicine is specified, they should be space-separated, e.g. `findmed med/medA med/medB`.
-* The order of the keywords does not matter, e.g. `med/paracetamol med/ibuprofen` and `med/ibuprofen med/paracetamol` will fetch patients who take both these medicines.
+* The order of the keywords does not matter, e.g. `med/paracetamol med/ibuprofen` and `med/ibuprofen med/paracetamol` will fetch patients who take any of these medicines.
-* Only full words will be matched, e.g. `ibu` will not match `ibuprofen`.
+* Partial words will be matched, e.g. `ibu` will match`ibuprofen`.
-* Patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `paracetamol` will return patients who take paracetamol even if they take other medicines.
+* When multiple keywords are searched, an `OR` search takes place and all patients whose medicines match any of the specified keywords will appear.

 Examples:
 * `findmed med/paracetamol`